Furqanali111/Evluate_Prefix_notation/README.md

 # Evluate_Prefix_notation
-in this project we will be solving a prefix equation and displaying the ouput
+In this project we will be solving a prefix equation and displaying the ouput